ory/hydra/docs/telemetry.md

 ## Identification

+To identify an installation and group together clusters, we create a SHA-512 hash of the Issuer URL for identification.
-The running instance is identified using an unique identifier which is set every time ORY Hydra starts.
+Additionally, each running instance is identified using an unique identifier which is set every time ORY Hydra starts.
 The identifier is a Universally Unique Identifier (V4) and is thus a cryptographically safe random string.
 Identification is triggered when the instance has been running for more than 15 minutes.